 I know I said they all adjust the volume.
 Well, it happens in different ways.

-A crossfader slides from left to right and mixes the sound of two decks by increasing one side and dropping the other steadily.
-Unless you have the curve or slope adjust function on your device’s crossfader, you depend on its automatic level which means there is no way to adjust the amount of the mix.
+A crossfader slides from left to right or the other side and mixes the sound of two decks by increasing one side and dropping the other steadily.
+Unless you have the curve or slope adjustment function on your device’s crossfader, you depend on its automatic level which means there is no way to adjust the amount of the mix.

 Especially for house music or EDM, there are moments that DJs blend in some of the upcoming track into the mix, not all of it, and fade it back, so that they can make special variations of their DJ skills.